 Epidemiology of childhood fractures in Britain: a study using the general practice research database.

-Cooper C., Dennison EM., Leufkens HG., Bishop N., van Staa TP.
+Cooper C., Dennison EM., Leufkens HGM., Bishop N., van Staa TP.